icgc-dcc/dcc-docs/docs/submission/guide/ega_file_validation.md

 ## Summary

 ICGC member projects are required by [ICGC policy][1], to submit their raw sequencing data and other primary data to a controlled access public repository.
-The official ICGC DCC-supported repository for ICGC sequencing reads is the European Bioinformatics Institute's (EBI), European Genome-phenome Archive (EGA).
-When projects submit their raw sequencing data to EBI's EGA repository, EGA will supply accession identifiers where the data has been archived.
-Projects are required to populate the 'raw_data_accession' field found in the experimental metadata files with these EGA accession identifiers.
-This enables data users to retrieve the corresponding raw data for a given DCC-submitted sample_id.
+The official ICGC DCC-supported repository for non-US ICGC projects' sequencing reads is the European Bioinformatics Institute's (EBI), [European Genome-phenome Archive (EGA)][3].
+When projects submit their raw sequencing data to EBI's EGA repository, EGA will supply file accession identifiers (of the format EGAF*) for each raw data file archived.
+Projects are required to populate the DCC 'raw_data_accession' field found in the [experimental metadata files][4] with these EGA File accession identifiers.
+These accession identifiers enable data users to retrieve the corresponding raw data for a given DCC-submitted sample_id.

 ### EGA File Accession Validation Check